 Well, I’m sick of people like Arnott and Butterworth sticking their oars in all the time.
 Who elected these people?
 What did they ever contribute to our lives beyond endless bitching and whining?
 By what right do they tell private citizens what they should or shouldn’t do?
 It’s time for them to shut up and live our own lives the way we choose.

 One of the better choices we can make is to quit smoking.
-As much as I enjoyed smoking it really isn’t very good for you, so it makes sense to stop – just like PMI are saying.
+As much as I enjoyed smoking it really isn’t very good for you, so it makes sense to stop – just like PMI are saying in this hold my light campaign.
 And if you want to do that by switching to one of PMI’s safer products, like iQOS or Mesh, don’t pay any attention to carping nobodies like Cheeseman; just go ahead and do it.